Mitsubishi ASX vs Nissan X-Trail

 The Verdict

-The Mitsubishi ASX takes 4 of 7 key spec categories and comes in at a lower price.
+This is genuinely close.
+The Mitsubishi ASX and Nissan X-Trail trade blows across the spec sheet, and neither runs away with an outright win.
 The Mitsubishi ASX will save you roughly $285 a year in fuel.
 If boot space matters, the Mitsubishi ASX has a clear edge.
 The Mitsubishi ASX adds peace of mind with a longer 10-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions